 Prior to reading further, a disclaimer must be made.
-I know the author of the book 3,000 Days in Afghanistan: Fighting Instability, Narcotics, and Poverty in a Dangerous Place.
+I know Chris Corsten, the author of 3,000 Days in Afghanistan: Fighting Instability, Narcotics, and Poverty in a Dangerous Place.

-Chris Corsten is a genuine man who worked tirelessly in Afghanistan amongst some of the most brilliant persons I ever met in country.
+Chris Corsten is a genuine man who worked tirelessly in Afghanistan amongst some of the most brilliant persons I ever met.
 His book brings back many memories—some good and some not so good.
 It is a book that I wish would have been published years ago.

 Sub-chapters are broken down into 1-2 pages making the book an incredibly easy and fast read.
 I believe Chris was being very nice in some of the chapters/sub-chapters—specifically regarding key individuals or organizations.
 But that is Chris—one of the truly nice guys.